-Capsule wardrobes are all about using versatile mix-and-match pieces to give yourself the maximum number of looks possible with a carefully-curated minimal wardrobe.
+Capsule wardrobes are all about using versatile mix-and-match pieces to give the maximum number of looks possible with a carefully-curated minimal wardrobe.
 Minimal in this sense refers to size, not design.
-A capsule wardrobe needn’t be all black, white and grey, or all German minimalist design.
-These are positively not the same thing, and you can have a capsule wardrobe with as much color, pattern and personality as you could want!
+A capsule wardrobe needn’t be all black, white and grey or all German minimalist design.
+These are positively not the same thing, and you can have a capsule wardrobe with as much color, pattern, and personality as you want!

 As for shoes, look for comfort with style.
 Smoking slippers, loafers, wedge heels, and block heels all have truly comfortable iterations but are often more professional-looking than ballet flats or clogs.
 This might be the simplest category of business casual clothing!
 Open-toed shoes or nice sandals are fine; flip-flops are not.
 Crisp, slim-cut sneakers are fine; grubby old trainers are not.
 If you wouldn’t wear it to a fancy brunch, don’t wear it to work.